* This is the Professional Version. *

-Hematemesis is vomiting of red blood and indicates upper GI bleeding, usually from an arterial source or varix.
+Hematemesis is vomiting of red blood and indicates upper GI bleeding, usually from a peptic ulcer, vascular lesion, or varix.
 Coffee-ground emesis is vomiting of dark brown, granular material that resembles coffee grounds.
 It results from upper GI bleeding that has slowed or stopped, with conversion of red Hb to brown hematin by gastric acid.

 Hematochezia is the passage of gross blood from the rectum and usually indicates lower GI bleeding but may result from vigorous upper GI bleeding with rapid transit of blood through the intestines.

 Melena is black, tarry stool and typically indicates upper GI bleeding, but bleeding from a source in the small bowel or right colon may also be the cause.
 About 100 to 200 mL of blood in the upper GI tract is required to cause melena, which may persist for several days after bleeding has ceased.
 Black stool that does not contain occult blood may result from ingestion of iron, bismuth, or various foods and should not be mistaken for melena.

 Chronic occult bleeding can occur from anywhere in the GI tract and is detectable by chemical testing of a stool specimen.
 Acute, severe bleeding also can occur from anywhere in the GI tract.
 Patients may present with signs of shock.
 Patients with underlying ischemic heart disease may develop angina or MI because of coronary hypoperfusion.

 There are many possible causes (see Table: Common Causes of GI Bleeding), which are divided into upper GI (above the ligament of Treitz), lower GI, and small bowel.